NOAA-ORR-ERD/PyGnome/Installing.rst

 For compiling python extensions on Windows with python3 it is best to use the

-Microsoft the Visual Studio 2019 Build Tools.
+Microsoft the Visual Studio 2019 (or later) Build Tools.
 They should be available here:

 https://visualstudio.microsoft.com/downloads/

 The free "Community" version should be fine.

+Once installed, you will want to use one of the  "Visual Studio Developer Command Prompts" provided to actually build PyGNOME -- it sets up the compiler for you.

 Linux